 We all do it!
 We wake up in the morning thinking about what we need to accomplish in the hours ahead of us.
 Or we mull over the details of what happened to us the day before – good and bad.
 It’s the kids, or an ailing parent, or bills that need to get paid.
 It’s an inconsiderate manager or coworker, or a nagging headache.
-Our thoughts become perpetual, transforming from musings to realities, to full-on entities causing worry, anxiety and stress.
-As, the anxiety and the urgency of a day, that has yet to happen, heighten and we bolt out the door challenged to make something of that new day bringing some of the heaviness of those worries and anxieties with us.
+Our thoughts become perpetual, forming themselves into full-on entities causing worry, anxiety and stress.
+At some point, our thoughts become real, the anxiety heightens and we bolt out the door challenged to make something of the day bringing all the heaviness of those worries and anxieties with us.

 We now know that, from volumes of research and scientific data, this type of morning is not the morning we should wake up to.
 This is not the morning that fuels our compassion for ourselves or others.
 These are not the thoughts that serve our spirit or our health.
 This type of morning, with the noise from our thoughts, the distractions of television, or a need to engage in all that is digital before breakfast, is not the morning that serves our souls.